Top 10 Full-Fledged Configuration Management Tools For Developers

 Limitations

-• Focus on Application Modeling: Designed primarily for application deployment and management, rather than configuration management alone.
+• Focus on Application Modeling: It was designed more for application deployment and management than for configuration management, as such.

-• Learning Curve: Requires understanding of Juju principles and terminology.
+• Learning Curve: Assumes familiarity with Juju concepts and terminology.

 OpenManage Enterprise